StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 - statistic_auto_collect_large_table_interval

   The interval for collecting statistics of large tables.
 Unit: seconds.
-Default: 12 h.
+Default: 43200 (12 hours).

 Automatic collection threads checks data updates at the interval specified by `statistic_collect_interval_sec`.
 If the number of rows in a table is less than `statistic_auto_collect_small_table_rows`, it collects statistics of such tables based on `statistic_auto_collect_small_table_interval`.